ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV000573507 SCV000669293 uncertain significance Hereditary cancer-predisposing syndrome 2017-07-17 criteria provided, single submitter clinical testing The p.R254S variant (also known as c.762G>T), located in coding exon 5 of the CHEK2 gene, results from a G to T substitution at nucleotide position 762.
+Ambry Genetics RCV000573507 SCV000669293 uncertain significance Hereditary cancer-predisposing syndrome 2024-06-21 criteria provided, single submitter clinical testing The p.R254S variant (also known as c.762G>T), located in coding exon 5 of the CHEK2 gene, results from a G to T substitution at nucleotide position 762.
 The arginine at codon 254 is replaced by serine, an amino acid with dissimilar properties.
 This amino acid position is highly conserved in available vertebrate species.
-Using the BDGP and ESEfinder splice site prediction tools, this alteration is predicted to create a new alternate splice donor site; however, direct evidence is unavailable.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In silico splice site analysis predicts that this alteration will weaken the native splice donor site and will result in the creation or strengthening of a novel splice donor site; however, direct evidence is insufficient at this time (Ambry internal data).
+In addition, the in silico prediction for this missense impact of this alteration is inconclusive.
+Based on the available evidence, the clinical significance of this variant remains unclear.

 Myriad Genetics, Inc. RCV000230229 SCV004044102 likely pathogenic Familial cancer of breast 2023-06-26 criteria provided, single submitter clinical testing This variant is considered likely pathogenic. mRNA analysis has demonstrated abnormal mRNA splicing occurs [Myriad internal data].